c. 1400 - 1789

 The clove, Syzygium aromaticum, came from the Maluku Islands in what is now Indonesia and was one of the most traded spices in human history, worth more than gold at certain moments on certain routes.
 Together with the bitter orange they create something neither could achieve alone.

-The orris root, which is the dried rhizome of Iris pallida, is cultivated in the hills around Florence and acts as a fixative for this traditional pomande.
+The orris root, which is the dried rhizome of Iris pallida, is cultivated in the hills around Florence and acts as a fixative for this traditional pomander.
 It binds the volatile oils and slows their release.
 Orris has its own smell.
 A powdery, cool, slightly earthy, like violet and carrot and something ancient.
 It is why a well-made pomander radiates not just of orange and clove but something more complex underneath.
 Orris takes three years of drying before its characteristic irone develops.
 The Florentines have been growing it for centuries and it's one of the most expensive materials in perfumery.

 Cinnamon, the inner bark of Cinnamomum verum from Sri Lanka, adds warmth.
 Nutmeg adds depth.
 The proportions are important and the quality of the materials of course also matters.
 But it is the patience of making each pomander that matters most.